 There is a vast variety of Capsicum some of them are very low on piquancy, such as bell peppers.
 Some other Chillies are so potent that can make you feel like your mouth is on fire.
 In reality, the burning sensation we feel when we eat or touch sensitive parts of the body is an irritation caused by alkaloids, a natural chemical compound found in most Capsicum.
 Remember; do not drink water if you want to ease the heat sensation in your mouth as it will only spread it more.
 Drink milk if you want to reduce the pungency!

 Hottest Chillies in the World

-One of the spiciest Chili in the World is the Carolina Reaper, which holds the record of the hottest Chili in the World since 2013.
+One of the spiciest Chilli in the World is the Carolina Reaper, which holds the record of the hottest Chilli in the World since 2013.
 This however, is a hybrid from Bhut Jolokia and Red Habanero.
 There has been speculation that the Dragon’s Breath and Pepper X, which should be twice as hot as the Carolina Reaper.
 This however has not yet been confirmed.

-Chilies are very healthy for humans as they contain several vitamins, including; Vitamin C, Vitamin B2, Vitamin A, Vitamin K1, Potassium and Copper.
-There’s several studies has shown that capsaicin, which is a compound found in Chilies can help with weight loss, as it increases body fat burning and reduces appetite.
+Chillies are very healthy for humans as they contain several vitamins, including; Vitamin C, Vitamin B2, Vitamin A, Vitamin K1, Potassium and Copper.
+There’s several studies has shown that capsaicin, which is a compound found in Chillies can help with weight loss, as it increases body fat burning and reduces appetite.